daylilyfield/hotcakey/README.md

 ## examples

-please check out the './examples' directory. you can find these for node.js and electron there.
+please check out the `./examples` directory. you can find some examples for node.js and electron there.

+## available physical keycodes

+hotcakey uses physical keycodes defiend in web standard. see type definitions [here](./src/index.ts) for detail.

 ## supported os